tristand246/resume/README.md

-# Public Resume Hosting
+# Public Resume Website Hosting

 We will be publically hosting a Resume written in markdown.
-To do this there are several things we must install and setup beforehand.
+There are great advantages to hosting a Resume website as opposed to storing and submitting a PDF.
+Websites can be updated almost instantaniously, whereas a PDF needs to be resubmitted and version control is harder to maintain, especially if you keep multiple versions saved at once.
+To do this, there are several things we must install and setup beforehand.

 ## Getting started